DressyLemon/DiscordOAuth/README.md

 # Warning

-This does not work with Framework.
+This does not work out side of a application main entry point.

 # Installation and Usage